The Foundry · Case Study

 A note on the formula: the time per stage is our internal estimate based on running this exact workflow manually before automating it.
 It will vary by site complexity and consultant experience.
 The hourly rate range reflects published 2024 UK consultant rates and is conservative at the low end.
 We have deliberately not used inflated “Big Four” hourly rates (typically £400 to £1,000+), which would make the saving look unreasonable.
 Take the formula, not the number; plug in whatever rate matches your reality.

-Run the interactive cost calculator →
+Run the interactive cost calculator

 How It Works (Without Giving Away the Secret Sauce)

-The analyzer runs a six-stage pipeline.
+The analyser runs a six-stage pipeline.
 Each stage produces a structured signal that feeds into the next.
-We've deliberately described the “what” below rather than the specific prompts, weightings, or playbook contents.
+We’ve deliberately described the “what” below rather than the specific prompts, weightings, or playbook contents.
 Those are the parts that took months of iteration and are what makes the final output actually useful.

 Crawl

-Signal Extract
+Signal extract

-External
+External research

 Synthesise